awsdocs/incident-manager-user-guide/doc_source/incident-creation.md

 **Important**
 Note the following important details\.
 In the event that Incident Manager is not available, the system can only fail over and create incidents in other AWS Regions if you have specified at least two Regions in your replication set\.
-For information about configuring a replication set, see [Getting prepared with Incident Manager](getting-started.md)\.
+For information about configuring a replication set, see [Getting started with Incident Manager](getting-started.md)\.
 Incidents created by a cross\-Region failover don't invoke runbooks specified in response plans\.

-## Automatically create incidents with CloudWatch alarms<a name="incident-tracking-auto-alarms"></a>
+## Creating incidents automatically with CloudWatch alarms<a name="incident-tracking-auto-alarms"></a>

 CloudWatch uses your CloudWatch metrics to alert you about changes in your environment and to automatically perform the start incident action\.
 CloudWatch works with Systems Manager and Incident Manager to create an incident from a response plan template when an alarm goes into alarm state\.
 This requires the following prerequisites:
 + Incident Manager configured and replication set created\.
 This step creates the Incident Manager service linked role in your account, providing the necessary permissions\.
 + A configured Incident Manager response plan\.
-To learn how to configure Incident Manager response plans, see [Response plans](response-plans.md) in the *Incident preparation* section of this guide\.
+To learn how to configure Incident Manager response plans, see [Working with response plans in Incident Manager](response-plans.md) in the *Incident preparation* section of this guide\.
 + Configured CloudWatch metrics monitoring your application\.
 For monitoring best practices, see [Monitoring](incident-response.md#incident-response-monitoring) in the *Incident preparation* section of this guide\.

 **To create an alarm with a **Start incident** action**